Generic name: varicella zoster immune globulin [ VAR-i-SEL-a-ZOS-ter-im-MUNE-GLOB-ue-lin ]

 you have immune globulin A (IgA) deficiency with antibody to IgA.

 Tell your doctor if you have recently received a "live" vaccine.
-The vaccine may not work as well shortly after you receive varicella zoster immune globulin.
+The vaccine may not work as well shortly after you receive Varizig.
 Live vaccines include measles, mumps, and rubella (MMR), polio, rotavirus, typhoid, yellow fever, varicella (chickenpox), zoster (shingles), and nasal flu (influenza) vaccine.

-To make sure varicella zoster immune globulin is safe for you, tell your doctor if you have:
+To make sure Varizig is safe for you, tell your doctor if you have:

 heart disease, coronary artery disease (hardened arteries);